 The thought of her finding me, rescuing me, forgiving me, and actually not wanting me to die elated me to heaven.
 The relief of at last holding the winning hand, I felt myself rise above the room on a cloud of bliss, released from my hell, wholly unconcerned with the eyes of others forever.
 I noticed I started breathing.
-In the blink of an eye my entire life changed.
-Inside, I was kneeling with tears of joy.
+In the blink of an eye my entire life changed, like winning the lottery.
+Inside, I was kneeling with tears of salvation and redemption.
 This too felt like several minutes but was only several seconds.
 Then I had to realize: how could that really be Amelie?

 Everyone wants to believe they've drawn the winning ticket.
 God help me if Amelie ever found out about this fleeting fantasy.
 I'm sure I'd get an earful.
 Who knows?
 Maybe this woman was going around saying this to every moron she spotted in the room.
 Or had I been singled out?
 Mulling the possibilities was driving me out of my mind!
 I cursed myself for yet another fatal hesitation in my life, whereas if she'd spoken in a moment where I wasn't so weak I could have stopped her and found out what she meant.
 But it seems opportunity ONLY happens in a moment of weakness.